ImperialCollegeLondon/RCDS-Deep-Learning-CNN/README.md

 ## Getting Started

 If you want to run the notebooks on your own laptop, you will need to [install PyTorch](https://pytorch.org/).
-In the course, we will run the code on Google Colab, i.e., no local installations will be required. <span style="background-color:lightblue;">See the notebook "0.1 Installation"</span>.
+In the course, we will run the code on Google Colab, i.e., no local installations will be required.
+See also the notebook "0.1 Installation" in NOTEBOOKS.

 ## Suggested external resources